Editing

 Editing Options

-The editing options area at the top of the main window contains several options concerning editing.
+The editing options area at the top of the main window contains several editing-related options:

-- Tap Tempo: tap a new tempo on the space bar.
+- Tap Tempo: Tap a new tempo using the space bar.

-- Snap: Turning on Snap makes the start and end point of all currently selected parts snap to the (visible) grid.
-All subsequent mouse movements will snap to the grid as well.
-Use the Zoom In and Zoom Out functions to change the grid.
-If the grid is in bars you can click the editor grid box at the bottom of the main window to override the automatic values.
-Options available include swing and custom tuplets.
+- Snap: Snaps the start and end points of selected parts to the grid.
+All subsequent mouse movements will also snap to the grid.
+Use Zoom In/Out to change the grid resolution.
+If the grid is set to bars, you can click the Editor Grid box at the bottom of the main window to override the automatic settings.
+Options include swing and custom tuplets.

-- Bars: Grid in bars.
-Also, MIDI paste and drag operations will be done in beats instead of seconds (e.g., if you move a slow part to a fast part it will be made faster).
+- Bars (*) : Shows grid in bars.
+Also, MIDI paste and drag operations will be done in beats instead of seconds (e.g., the part will be sped up if you move it to a faster part of the song).

-- Follow: Editors follow transport position.
-You can switch this off if you want to apply some edits while the transport is running so you don't have to worry about the editor moving to the next page unexpectedly.
-If Follow is off the page up/down and left/right arrow keys control the editors rather than the transport position.
+- Follow: Makes editors follow the transport position.
+You can disable this if you want to make edits while the transport is running, so the editor won't scroll to a new page unexpectedly.
+If Follow is off, the Page Up/Down and Left/Right arrow keys control the editors instead of the transport position.

-- Zoom In/Out: Use the Zoom In and Zoom Out functions to change the horizontal scale of the editors (all editors have the same time scale).
-The current scale is displayed on the bottom bar.
-Scale 1:1 means that one screen pixel represents one audio sample.
-Zooming out will put more samples on a pixel.
+- Zoom In/Out: Changes the horizontal scale of the editors (all editors use the same time scale).
+The current scale is shown on the bottom bar.
+Scale 1:1 means one screen pixel equals one audio sample.
+Zooming out fits more samples into each pixel.